Daheda1/Flightpredictor-P1/README.md

 - The `main()` function initializes and trains models on the specified data columns.
 - The results of the models' performance are saved in separate files for each model.
 - Data preprocessing and model training can take considerable time depending on your computer's performance.

-## Contact
-For questions or further information, please contact us via our project email.

----
-**Note:** This README is a template and can be adapted to the specific requirements and development stage of the project.